 The CIPD, in partnership with The Adecco Group UK & Ireland, and working with YouGov, has collected and interpreted data from the Labour Market Outlook (LMO) survey to provide additional insight across various UK nations and regions.
 We look at how this compares with the broader UK picture on pertinent workplace and labour market issues.

-About The Adecco Group UK and Ireland
+About the Adecco Group

 Download the report and practitioners' guide below:

 Watch Dr John McGurk, CIPD Head of Policy and Insights: UK Nations and Regions, provide analysis of the last quarter's labour market and employment indicators and discuss the different implications for the UK nations and regions.